mateusdmc/newsletter-covid19/README.md

 # Epidemiological Bulletin Page
-Home page with information from the covid-19 epidemiological bulletin.
+This home page will be integrated with an application developed in Laravel :grinning:

 ## Preview
 ![hom-page-boletim](https://user-images.githubusercontent.com/61219090/136707968-811fc7b4-20d8-4f98-9b70-a5d087caff31.png)